-New Zealand has a very small number of poisonous animals.
-These animals are also called ‘venomous’ as their toxins (venoms) need to be injected by a bite (for example, spiders) or sting (for example, wasps) to cause their effect.
+New Zealand has a very small number of poisonous and venomous animals.
+The grey side-gilled sea slug (Pleurobranchaea maculata) is an example of a poisonous animal.
+It is toxic when eaten.
+Venomous animals inject their toxins via a bite (for example, spiders) or sting (for example, wasps).
 Deaths are rare, but appropriate treatment should be given when people have been exposed to toxins to ensure a satisfactory outcome for the patient.

 New Zealand is home to about 2,500 kinds of spiders, most of them harmless to people.
 Only some spiders are capable of biting humans.